-Final Design Duration: 67 months

-Construction Duration: 48 months

-Rolling Stock Acquisition/Refurbishment Duration: n/a months

-Service Operations Start date: n/a (mm/yyyy)
+Final Design Duration: Not applicable to this application Construction Duration: Not applicable to this application Rolling Stock Acquisition/Refurbishment Duration: Not applicable to this application Service Operations Start date: Not applicable to this application

 (6) If applicable, describe how the Corridor Program will promote domestic manufacturing, supply and industrial development, including furthering United States-based equipment manufacturing and supply industries.
 Please limit response to 1,500 characters.